20 Ways to Save for a New Baby

 Does baby’s label really make a difference?
 She’ll only be in that onesie for a few months, so resist the urge to splurge.

 14. Get a belly band (or 10) instead of buying maternity clothes.

-15. Borrow maternity clothes.
+15. Borrow maternity clothing.

-Health Insurance in Australia will make you wait a year before covering pregnancy.
-So if you want to go to that swanky maternity hospital – wait a few months before trying to conceive.
+Health insurance in Australia will make you wait a year before covering pregnancy.
+So if you want to go to that swanky maternity hospital, wait a few months before trying to conceive.